12 people at Queen’s you can ask for help at any time

 Peer Mentors are students from your subject in the years above you.
 This provides peer-to-peer support to students.
 They will have done similar modules to you and will be able to guide with advice on the likes of assignments you may have.

-The Students’ Union may be moving buildings in the autumn but all the support services in the old SU are still here!
-They have regular drop in sessions offering free, independent, confidential and non-judgemental advice on issues such as finance, education, accommodation, funding your course and your health and wellbeing.
+The Students’ Union may be moving buildings but all the support services are still here!
+They have regular drop in sessions offering free, independent, confidential and non-judgemental advice on issues such as finance, academic issues, accommodation, discplinary issues, funding your course and your health and wellbeing.

 Student Wellbeing Service

-By emailing email@example.com you can request an hour long meeting with a Wellbeing Advisor.
+The Student Wellbeing Adviser will listen non judgementally to your issues and concerns, and talk through suitable support options.
 There are also regular Drop In services available where you can have a quick chat with an advisor about your issues or personal circumstances.

 Queen’s has teamed up with Inspire, a local counselling organisation to work with students.
 They offer free appointments to registered students and can be contacted by emailing email@example.com or phoning 0808 800 0016 (a 24 hour free phone).